aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 An optimizer's still to be written.
 I can imagine it prototyping a replacement for CPython's peephole optimizer, someday.
 And how fast can we compile?
-Faster than I did, that can't be any trouble.
+Faster than I did, that can't be hard.

 Peter Norvig's _Paradigms of Artificial Intelligence Programming_, despite the title, presents short compilers for Scheme, Prolog, and a